slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On limits, resistance and motivation

 <!--
+- impostor syndrome’ mentality, because when you accept that others will always be better that you are at different things, then you will cease to compare yourself against them, but instead openly seek guidance from them.

+- "Don’t look for inspiration.
+Look for irritation."
 - The biggest set back I see around me is limiting beliefs.
 I see a lot of people telling themselves old stories that keep them stuck in patterns that aren’t serving them.
 I really enjoy sharing my experiences to show others what is possible.
 I think the biggest compliment I can ever receive is that I inspired someone, if I’ve done that for even one person, my job is complete.
 Nothing I’ve done in my career is out of reach to the average person, you’ve just got to believe.

 fear that you are not good enough: that you will never find a woman as good as your current girlfriend, or that other men will be able to care for her and satisfy her better than you will.
+- motivation sometimes is just a matter of money! you dont do for x, and for 2x? and for 3x? there is a moment that you'll be motivated!
 -->

 > *'The only person standing in your way is you.' -- Black Swan*